Advanced Workflows with Parallel steps

 - The first completes (regardless of exit) status

-finished is the default behavior so you can omit the last two lines (i.e. the
+success is the default behavior so if you omit the last two lines (i.e., the

-main_clone is reserved for the automatic clone that takes place in the beginning of pipelines that are linked to a git repository.
+main_cloneis reserved for the automatic clone that takes place in the beginning of pipelines that are linked to a git repository.
+You need to define which steps depend on it (probably the start of your graph) so that

 - A freestyle step that runs integrations tests After the unit tests, even if they fail